pcfreak30/skyd/doc/api/index.html.md

 from.
 If the ppms is 1 SC and the downloader knows it can save 10 milliseconds by choosing more expensive hosts to download from, it will choose those hosts if and only if the total cost of the download increases by less than 10 SC, otherwise it will continue using the cheaper hosts.
-Valid units are: "pS", "nS", "uS", "mS", "SC", "KS", "MS", "GS", "TS".
-If no unit is provided, the given value will be treated as hastings.
 The default ppms is 100nS.

 ### Response Body